 Remote work monitoring is a powerful tool, but one that should be wielded carefully by businesses.
 Making sure your remote employees are staying focused is fine, but it’s important to remember that people won’t always work their best or respond well to the knowledge that they’re being watched or monitored.

-But, you can positively use these tools to help people manage their time and optimize how they spend their workdays.
+But, you can positively use these tools and other remote work solutions to help people manage their time and optimize how they spend their workdays.

 If you’re looking to implement some sort of activity tracking for your employees at home, a professional IT provider can make this a simple project.
 Plus, they can do so much more to help your remote employees become as productive as possible with better technology that works more of the time.
 Take a look at our free ebook, Does Your Business Need a Managed IT Service Provider?, to get a deeper look at the capabilities of an IT Partner.